 - Helping your website’s search engine rank (because getting more links to your website is golden for boosting your ranks).

 - Sending direct referrals to you.

-If you don’t yet have a website, I recommend getting a free Google profile or LinkedIn profile and link all your listings to that profile until your website is ready.
-For clarity, I do think all businesses need a good website, at some point, but don’t let not having one yet be an excuse for not going after new business now.
+If you don’t yet have a website, I recommend getting a free LinkedIn profile and link all your online listings to that profile if/while you don’t have a website to include.
+For clarity, I do think it’s helpful for businesses to have a good website, at some point, but don’t let the lack of a website stop you from attracting new business now.